Tuxemon/Tuxemon/README.md

 - `trainer_battle <npc_slug>` — Sets you in a trainer battle with specified npc.
 - `quit` — Quits the game.
 - `whereami` — Prints out the map filename
-- `shell` — Starts the python shell, that you can use to modify the game directly.
+- `shell` — Starts the Python shell, that you can use to modify the game directly.
 For advanced users.

 **CLI Examples**